 Kia Ora and welcome!
-You will be shuttled to the Nomads Auckland hostel located in an historic building in Auckland's Central Business District, just five minutes from the program support office.
+You will be shuttled to the BASE Auckland hostel located in Auckland's Central Business District, just five minutes from the program support office.
 The hostel has free Wi-Fi.
 You'll have time time freshen up, go for a walk, and settle in.

 Day 2: Info & Auckland Tour

 After your free breakfast, you'll head to your support hub in Auckland for your Work & Travel orientation session.
 You'll get your bank account and tax ID number squared away and have a comprehensive presentation covering your job search, traveling in New Zealand, and more.

 In the afternoon you'll explore Auckland city by foot, with a guide who will give you the lowdown on the best local spots for food, coffee, and nightlife.

 You'll also enjoy a Welcome Dinner in town that evening.